 How to find information on the Internet

 Most information is found on the Internet by utilizing search engines.
 A search engine is a web service that uses web robots to query millions of pages on the Internet and creates an index of those web pages.
-Internet users can then use these services to find the information they're looking for.
-When searching for information on the Internet keep the below things in mind.
+Internet users can then use these services to find information on the Internet.
+Search engines are especially helpful when you don't know the URL of a website, but need to find it.
+When searching for information on the Internet, keep the tips below in mind to improve your searches.

 Surround searches in quotes